Arslan Azad

 Topic: "Education Video Puzzle"

-Supervisors: Prof. Shane Dawson, A/Prof. Negin Mirriahi, Dr. Srećko Joksimović and Dr. Natasha Wilson
+Supervisors: Prof. Shane Dawson, A/Prof. Negin Mirriahi, A/Prof. Srećko Joksimović and Dr. Natasha Wilson

 Daniel is a PhD student at the University of South Australia.
 After having worked in the field of providing educational technology to lecturers at universities in Germany he joined UniSA to start his PhD.
 He aims to research how to improve educational videos provided to students at higher education institutions.